 Important: Dishonest medical declarations

 Please ensure that you are truthful regarding your medical declaration.
-We are currently refusing applications from people who have made dishonest declarations regarding their health.
+We refuse applications from people who have made dishonest declarations regarding health.
 In many of these instances the condition identified would not of been a reason for refusal.

 A dishonest declaration is a criminal offence and will result in your application being refused whereas the existence of a condition may not necessarily result in a refusal.